insure logo

 Also known as additional living expense coverage, loss of use coverage pays for temporary shelter, such as lodging costs at a hotel, due to damage to your condo unit by a covered peril that makes your unit temporarily uninhabitable.

-“This coverage is designed to put you back in the same or similar housing you had before the claim until the damage is repaired or the amount of loss of use coverage is exhausted,” continues Miller.
+“This coverage is designed to put you in the same or similar housing you had until the damage is repaired or the amount of loss of use coverage is exhausted,” says Miller.

 Guest medical coverage

-Accidents can happen at the worst time, such as when you’re entertaining a friend.
-Fortunately, medical payments coverage pays for medical expenses for anyone accidentally hurt inside your condo.
+Medical payments coverage pays for medical expenses for anyone accidentally hurt inside your condo.
+It’s a small coverage meant for minor medical expenses.

 “This coverage will pay for things like surgical procedures or hospital stays due to an injury sustained in your unit,” Bakonis says.